-Many of us experience the occasional wi-fi outage or find our internet connection has slowed to a crawl, and usually it’s a minor and temporary inconvenience.
+Many of us experience the occasional wi-fi outage or find our internet connection has slowed to a crawl, and usually, it’s a minor and temporary inconvenience.

-- Infrastructure – some areas of the world lack the infrastructure to guarantee high speed reliable Internet connections at home or school.
+- Infrastructure – some areas of the world lack the infrastructure to guarantee high-speed reliable Internet connections at home or school.

 - Filtering – in some countries filtering or censoring of Internet traffic may cause issues both with reliability and speed.
-In such cases it can be beneficial to have a more reliable stand-alone solution.
+In such cases, it can be beneficial to have a more reliable stand-alone solution.

-- Cost – schools in some regions of the world are faced with extremely high costs for Internet usage, so while a connection might be available it makes sense to do as much as possible offline for the sake of the budget.
+- Cost – organisations in some regions of the world are faced with extremely high costs for Internet usage, so while a connection might be available it makes sense to do as much as possible offline for the sake of the budget.

 To avoid the issues associated with unreliable internet access, we offer schools a robust on-site solution which allows the Moodle platform to be hosted locally, while management and monitoring can be performed remotely by our team.